 What are Bunions in Runners?

 A common misconception is that bunions are an outgrowth from blisters–that untreated blisters become bunions.
-That’s is false.
-Bunions in runners usually develop due to friction on the foot.
-The blisters are small and unsightly pockets of fluid.
-Bunions are similar, at least at first, but very different.
+This is false.
+Blisters in runners usually develop due to repeated friction on the foot.
+These blisters are small and unsightly pockets of fluid.

 In some cases, a bunionette – or a Tailer’s bunion – can form at the joint of your pinky toe, causing much of the same problems: your pinky toe will lean toward the other four, and a red, painful growth will appear at the joint.